braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid.md

 ### Liquid highlights

-As you build personalized messages, each Liquid element corresponds to a color, allowing you to differentiate your Liquid at-a-glance.
+Each Liquid element corresponds to a color, allowing you to differentiate your Liquid at-a-glance as your build your personalized messages.
+This appears in any Liquid editor.

 ![]({% image_buster /assets/img/liquid_color_code.png %})